rayburgemeestre/webcam-virtual-background/README.md

 typescript project, but I took a lot of inspiration from his code when implementing this project.
 This project also uses Tensorflow Lite with the same ML models, and ffmpeg for dealing with the camera devices.

+This is the hackernews post for it: https://news.ycombinator.com/item?id=34006745

 ## Features